WillowP/clerk-django-example/README.md

 }
 ```

-If you're using Django REST Framework, you can create a permission like:
+If you're using Django REST Framework, you can create a permission that can be used to guard data in a ViewSet.

 ```py
 from rest_framework.permissions import BasePermission